Mary Ward (suffragist)

-Mary Jane Ward (née Martin; 6 June 1851 – 14 March 1933) was a Cambridge-based Irish suffragist, lecturer and writer.
+Mary Jane Ward (née Martin; 6 June 1851 – 14 March 1933), known to her friends as "Minnie", was a Cambridge-based Irish suffragist, lecturer and writer.
 In spite of her lack of formal schooling, she was accepted to study at Newnham Hall (now Newnham College), Cambridge, in 1879 becoming the first woman to pass the moral sciences tripos examination with first class honours.
 She lectured at the college, and remained associated with it for many years.

 She was a strong campaigner for women's access to university education on equal terms to men, and for women's suffrage generally, and was an active member of the Ladies Dining Society, a select group of Cambridge women of similar views.
 From 1905 she acted as honorary secretary for the Cambridge branch of the National Union of Women's Suffrage Societies and its successor the National Union of Societies for Equal Citizenship.
 Her 1908 play Man and Woman became a popular fundraiser with local suffrage societies.

 Her husband was James Ward, Cambridge Professor of Mental Philosophy and Logic.

 Early life

-Mary Martin, the third of twelve children of a Congregationalist minister, was born in Armagh, Ireland, on 6 June 1851.
+Mary Martin, the third of twelve children of a Congregationalist minister, was born in Armagh, Ireland (then part of the United Kingdom of Great Britain and Ireland), on 6 June 1851.
 She was educated at home by her mother, there being little money for a girl's schooling since her mother's family wealth had been entailed to the male heirs.

 When she was fifteen the family moved to Royston in Hertfordshire, and Mary became a pupil-teacher for a year at a school in Hampstead, after which she continued to educate herself while working as a governess.

 In the mid-1870s her older brother the Cambridge physiologist Henry Newell Martin offered to support her studies at Cambridge if she could win a scholarship in the Higher Local Examination, which she did.
 In 1876, as Newell moved to take up the first chair of physiology at Johns Hopkins University, Mary began her studies at the newly-founded Newnham Hall (later Newnham College).
 At age 25 ‘Minnie’, as she was known to her friends, was described as looking young for her age, delicately pretty, gay, eager and shy.